utlib/discover-archives/docs/documentation/discover-archives-google-analytics-reports.md

 This page shares Google Analytics reports via Looker Studio for those involved with the Discover Archives service.

 The practice of generating reports began in Summer 2023.
-Past analytics are also available upon request by U of T Discover Archives staff.
+Past analytics are also available upon request for U of T Discover Archives staff.

 As of September 2025, Discover Archives staff can also request access to their per-repository Google Analytics data via Explore reports.
 Staff can find more details in _[Documentation for DASC Repositories: How to Use GA4 Repository Explore Reports ](https://utoronto.sharepoint.com/:w:/s/001T_UTLWebContentCreators/EQx-TQQyZlBPsK-k-GESCVgBCLFaMNar8dmwsp994dYUQg?e=t7sitX)_.